abhriyaroy/KCrypt/README.md

 # KCrypt: Secure Key Management for Multiplatform Apps

-KCryp is a Kotlin Multiplatform Mobile (KMM) library that provides a secure and unified way to manage encryption keys across iOS and Android platforms.
+KCrypt is a Kotlin Multiplatform Mobile (KMM) library that provides a secure and unified way to manage encryption keys across iOS and Android platforms.
 It abstracts the complexities of key generation, encryption, and storage, allowing you to focus on building secure and robust multiplatform applications.

 ## Features